postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 <img alt="Edit Workspace Summary & Description" src="https://assets.postman.com/postman-docs/edit-workspace-summary-v9.gif"/>

-To find out your workspace ID, select **Workspace Settings**.
+To find out your workspace ID, select **Workspace details** icon.
 You can directly copy the Workspace ID and use it in your collection requests or environments.

 <img alt="Workspace ID" src="https://assets.postman.com/postman-docs/find-workspace-id-v9.jpg" width="300px"/>